Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 Number of nights: 6 nights

-Brief description: Fully supported wilderness camping along the Magpie River in one of Canada’s most remote and beautiful regions.
+Brief description: Fully supported wilderness expedition on one of Canada’s premier whitewater rivers.

-For seven days we explore a wild area few people have ever seen.
-The whitewater is outstanding and builds in difficulty with the most challenging 4+ rapids coming at the end.
-For most of the trip, participants will have the option of inflatable kayaking.
-The rivers numerous class 3 and 4 rapids and warm water make this one of the better inflatable kayaking rivers found anywhere.
-We will camp alongside the river each night, on beautiful islands, and across from spectacular waterfalls.
+For seven days, we explore a wild area few people have ever seen.
+The whitewater builds in difficulty, with the most challenging 4+ rapids, in cluding 13 foot high “Trust Falls” coming on the final rafting day.
+For certain sections of the river, guests will have the option of inflatable kayaking.
+The rivers’ relatively warm 68-degree water and numerous class III and IV rapids make this one of the better inflatable kayaking rivers found anywhere.
+Each night, we will camp on remote beaches, islands, and on two occasions across from major waterfalls.
 Clear, star-filled nights may include the magical pulsing light of the aurora borealis.
-Pine trees laden with osprey nests and rocky shores lined with driftwood for the evening campfires.

 Day 0: TRAVEL TO SEPT-ILES, QUEBEC CANADA

 Travel from your home airport to the Sept-Iles airport, all flights connect through Quebec City or Montreal.
 Once you arrive in Sept-Iles take a taxi to Hotel Chateau Arnaud, where an Earth River guide will meet you and give you the dry bag and briefing for the trip.
-(Must reserve your room for the night before the trip) Or arrive on the morning the trip begins (day 1).
+Note: If you arrive the night before (recommended) you must reserve your room on your own in advance.)

 DAY 1: SEPT-ILES – MAGPIE LAKE

-Today we meet in the morning and then take a beautiful 1.5-hour drive, along the north shore of the St. Lawrence River, past high sea cliffs, remote beaches, and impressive waterfalls, to our rendezvous point with the helicopter.
-One of only two commercially run rafting rivers in the world accessed by helicopter, the ride is exhilarating as we glide over remote lakes and wild river canyons through the seemingly infinite, rugged boreal wilderness that unfolds in every direction.
-We arrive at 30-mile-long Magpie Lake where we camp the first night.
+Today we meet in the morning and then take a beautiful 2.5-hour drive along the north shore of the St. Lawrence River, past high sea cliffs, remote beaches, and impressive waterfalls, to our rendezvous point with the float plane.
+The view from the plane of the rugged, seemingly endless boreal forest stretching uninterrupted to the horizon in every direction is humbling.
+We arrive at 30-mile-long Magpie Lake, where we camp on the first night.

 DAY 2: MAGPIE RIVER (RAFTING/ INFLATABLE WHITEWATER KAYAKING)

-This morning we paddle a few minutes to where the Magpie River spills from the lake.
-The river is relatively warm, 68 degrees, due to the top few feet of lake flowing into the river.
-The day is filled with numerous class four rapids.
-For the more intrepid in the group there will be a chance to paddle many of these rapids in an inflatable kayak while being accompanied by a kayak guide instructor who teaches paddling skills and leads the way through the rapids (flow dependent).
-The terrain varies from old-growth boreal forest to hillsides of thick white lichen, green moss, and granite much like Norway.
-Our final rapid of the day, Marmot (whirlpool), is large, technical 4+.
-Our night’s camps is tucked away in a cove, just below Marmot.
+This morning we paddle a few minutes to where the Magpie River spills out of the lake.
+The river’s relatively warm water (68°F) is due to the upper layer of lake water feeding into it.
+The day is filled with numerous Class IV rapids.
+For the more intrepid in the group, there will be a chance to paddle some of these class IV rapids in an inflatable kayak (A kayak guide leads the way through the rapids) .
+The terrain varies from old-growth boreal forest to hillsides of thick white lichen, green moss, and granite reminiscent of northern Europe.

 DAY 3: MAGPIE RIVER (RAFTING / INFLATABLE WHITEWATER KAYAKING / STAND-UP PADDLE BOARDING)

-Today we run a series of class 4 rapids down to our first impassible class 6 rapid where the guides line the boats around.
-After lunch, we run a few more rapids down to our second class 6 rapid which the guides line the boats around.
-In the afternoon we float down to camp on a swift current with only riffles.
-The scenery in this section is stunning, with 1,000 foot walls rising from the boreal forest.
-This is the perfect section of river for first timers to try the inflatable kayaks and stand-up paddle-board.
-We spend the night on a beautiful little island, surrounded by beach, in the middle of a miniature lake.
-This is the perfect place to try out the stand-up paddleboard.
+Today we run a series of Class IV rapids down to our first impassable Class VI rapid, where the guides line the boats around.
+After lunch, we continue through a few more rapids to our second Class VI rapid, which is also lined around by the guides.
+In the afternoon, we float down to camp on a swift current.
+The scenery in this section is stunning, with 1,000-foot walls rising from the boreal forest.
+This is the perfect stretch of river for first-timers to try inflatable kayaks and stand-up paddleboards.
+We spend the night on an island.

 DAY 4: MAGPIE RIVER (RAFTING / INFLATABLE WHITEWATER KAYAKING / STAND-UP PADDLE BOARDING)

-In the morning we raft a series of class 2 and 3 rapids down to 3/4 mile long, class 4, Saxophone Rapid.
-Above Saxophone is an excellent opportunity for people to try the inflatable kayaks and stand-up paddle boards.
-Above Saxophone, we put people with more experience back in the inflatable kayaks.
-We raft Saxophone down to a beautiful lunch spot on a granite bluff where the river makes two sweeping 90-degree turns affording river views in all four directions.
-After lunch, there are numerous class 3+ rapids down to a large sand and pebble beach where we spend the night.
+In the morning, we raft a series of class 2 and 3 rapids down to half mile long, class IV Saxophone Rapid.
+This stretch above Saxophone is an excellent opportunity for people to try the inflatable kayaks and stand-up paddle boards.
+Below Saxophone, we have lunch on a granite bluff where the river makes two sweeping 90-degree turns, affording river views in all four directions.
+After lunch, there are numerous class 3+ rapids down to a large sand beach where we spend the night.

 DAY 5: MAGPIE RIVER (RAFTING / INFLATABLE WHITEWATER KAYAKING /STAND-UP PADDLE BOARDING) / GORGE CAMP

-Today contains the biggest rapids of the trip including double drop (4+), Ledges (4+), 13-foot high Trust Falls (4) and Picket Fence (4+).
-At nearly a mile long, Picket Fence is the longest, most technical rapid on the river.
-In the afternoon we paddle across a lake to the magnificent Gorge Camp for the night.
-This is one of the most spectacular camps in the world.
-The camp hangs on the edge of a stunning granite gorge boasting three impassible class 6 cataracts. if there is an aurora borealis that evening it will be in view of the camp, directly over the first falls.
-The Gorge Camp views are only surpassed by the views from the Falls Camp the following evening.
+Today features the biggest rapids of the trip, including Double Drop (IV+), Ledges (IV), Trust Falls (IV), and Picket Fence (IV+).
+At nearly a mile long, Picket Fence is the longest and most technical rapid on the river.
+In the afternoon, we paddle across a lake to the magnificent Gorge Camp for the night.
+Perched on the edge of a stunning granite gorge, with three impassable Class VI cataracts, this is one of the most spectacular river camps in the world.
+The views from this camp are only surpassed by those from the Falls Camp the following evening.

 DAY 6: MAGPIE RIVER (HIKING / SEA KAYAKING / STAND-UP PADDLE BOARDING) / FALLS CAMP